fgb/desert_night/README.md

 ### Feedback

-If you find any bugs or have suggestions for improvement, feel free to create an issue or send me a pull request!
+If you find any bugs or have suggestions for improvement, please create an issue or send me a pull request!